balasan12626/statethon_frontend/README.md

 <<<<<<< HEAD
-# UAE NCO Job Classification Frontend
+# Indian NCO Job Classification Frontend

-This is the frontend application for the UAE NCO (National Classification of Occupations) Job Classification system.
+This is the frontend application for the Indian NCO (National Classification of Occupations) Job Classification system.

 ## Features